aichaos/rsgb/js/README.md

 $ go get github.com/aichaos/rivescript-go
 ```

+And then run `make` to compile the RiveScript-Go module to JavaScript.
+It will
+produce a file named `index.js` which can be imported in Node.

 Grunt commands (needs `grunt-cli`, e.g. `npm install -g grunt-cli`):

 * `grunt test`: Run the unit tests